 Some of us can eat oatmeal and some can’t.
 If it’s organic, I’ve found I can tolerate it really well.
 This is the world’s quickest hot breakfast!
 Total time: 3 minutes (seriously) Yield: 1 serving 1/2 c. organic quick oatmeal … more

 This is my favorite and most requested dressing.
 It goes perfectly with the Chinese Chicken Salad, but I use it for every salad you can imagine.
-Prep time: 5 minutes Total time: 5 minutes Yield: 1/2 cup 1/4 c. vegetable … more
+Prep time: 5 minutes Total time: 5 minutes Yield: 1/2 cup 1/4 c. oil … more

 Nothing smells like home more than a roasting chicken.
 I usually roast two at a time.
 One for dinner and one for any number of other dishes, like Chinese Chicken Salad, Chicken Tortilla Soup, Chicken Wraps… This is from Ina … more